-Please see the relevant Jigsaw PSHE supplementary documents on the PSHE website which will explain this policy further:
+Jigsaw PSHE documents needed to explain this policy:

 - Jigsaw 3-11 and statutory Relationships and Health Education (mapping document) - Including and valuing all children.
-What does Jigsaw teach about LGBTQ relationships?
+What does Jigsaw teach about LGBTQ relationships? - How does Jigsaw PSHE support the Church of England Principles and Charter in relation to RSHE?

-Relationships Education in Primary schools (Appendix) - DfE Guidance 2019
+Relationships Education in Primary schools - DfE Guidance 2019